oracle/oracle-db-tools/devops/terraform/ADB-Vanity-URL-without-customer-managed-ORDS/README.md

-# Oracle Database Tools - DevOPs - Terraform - Vanity URLs for ADB without customer managed ORDS
+# Oracle Database Tools - DevOPs - Terraform - Vanity URLs for Autonomous Oracle Database without customer managed Oracle REST Data Services

-This project is a terraform script to help register a Vanity URL on an ADB instance in OCI without the need for creating and maintaining an ORDS instance on compute.
-Just provide your certs, the ADB OCID and off you go!
+This project is a terraform script to help register a Vanity URL on an Autonomous Oracle Database instance in OCI without the need for creating and maintaining an ORDS instance on compute.
+Just provide your certs, the Autonomous Oracle Database OCID and off you go!

 All you need before you start is a VCN with an internet gateway and an ADB-S with a Private Endpoint pre-created.
 (You can use the VCN Quickstart to create a VCN in just 2 clicks)